thefinnlab/psyanim-docs/overview/hello_psyanim_2.md

 ***You'll need to make sure you have `read` access to our `psyanim-2` and `psyanim-cli` private git repos***

-`Psyanim 2.0` is a framework for creating browser-based psychology / cognitive science research experiments involving 2D procedural animation.
+`Psyanim 2.0` is a framework for creating browser-based psychology / cognitive science research experiments involving Artificial Intelligence (AI) for Games and 2D procedural animation.

 `Psyanim-CLI` is a tool for creating & managing experiment projects and assets in `Psyanim 2.0`.